Scy-D2L/action-testing/get-lms-release/README.md

-# Get LMS Release action
+# Get LMS Release Action

-This action retrieves the current dev version of Brightspace from Rally
+This GitHub action pulls the active development release version of the LMS from Rally for use in other automation.

-## Outputs

-## `lms-release`
+## Using the Action

-Current dev version of Brightspace

-## Example usage

-uses: Scy-D2L/action-testing/get-lms-release@main
+Typically this action is triggered from a workflow that runs on your `main` or `master` branch after each commit or pull request merge.

+Inputs:
+* `RALLY_API_KEY`: Key for the RALLY API (used to retrieve active development release)

+Outputs:
+* `LMS_VERSION`: Will contain the current active development release version